 You can read a short biography of Harriet Beecher Stowe here: Biography Online.

-Though she wrote Uncle Tom’s Cabin while residing in Brunswick, Maine, it is her home in Hartford that is open to the public (http://www.harrietbeecherstowecenter.org/), rather than the former home in Maine.
+Her home in Hartford is open to visitors (http://www.harrietbeecherstowecenter.org/), as is her home in Maine (HBS in Maine).
 Some had suggested that the home is haunted but its most reliable history comes from its location next to the house of Mark Twain, who settled in the neighborhood later on.
 Hartford, at this time, was a popular upscale town known by many as the heart of the writing and publishing community.